 A Guide to Setting Therapeutical Goals

-Let’s talk about goals!
+Let’s talk about setting physical therapy goals!
 In the realm of physical therapy, goals are set around deficits or impairments to achieve specific desirable outcomes.
 Goals help us track and measure progress with our students as well as help guide & direct our therapy sessions.

 There are many important criteria physical therapists consider & aim to include in our goals.
 These criteria are: